zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 #### Verifier contract

-The [verifier contract](./contracts/Verifier.sol) is for verifying zk-SNARK proofs using the Groth16 proving sysetem.
+The [verifier contract](./contracts/Verifier.sol) is for verifying zk-SNARK proofs using the Groth16 proving system.
 It is generated using the SnarkJS template and hosts the on-chain verification logic.
 It is extended by the main Ramp contract.

 #### Fake USDC contract

 An ERC20 token deployed on Goerli network for testing purposes.

 ## Approach to Problem